Chapter 11 – University Parking and Transportation Department

 Departmental policies are reviewed by a University charter committee known as the Parking and Transportation Committee (see I-2.8(16)).
 This body advises on fees, regulations, planning, and other policies that may govern the department.

-- The Parking Services office, located in the IMU Ramp with a branch in Hospital Ramp 2, manages the distribution, sale, and billing of faculty, staff, and student permits, bus passes, and related services, and provides parking enforcement through its Field Services operation.
+- The Parking Services office, located in the West Campus Transportation Center with a branch in the IMU Ramp, manages the distribution, sale, and billing of faculty, staff, and student permits, bus passes, and related services, and provides parking enforcement through its Field Services operation.

-- The Parking Facilities Operations office provides facility and equipment maintenance, cashiering, meter collection, and cleaning services from its offices in Hospital Ramp 2.
+- The Parking Facilities Operations office provides facility and equipment maintenance, cashiering, meter collection, and cleaning services from its offices in the West Campus Transportation Center.

-The department also operates the public transit system called Cambus, a 32-bus intracampus transit system that provides fixed-route shuttle service throughout the main campus as well as a connection with the Oakdale campus.
+The department also operates the public transit system called Cambus, a 34-bus intracampus transit system that provides fixed-route shuttle service throughout the main campus as well as a connection with the UI Research Park.
 Cambus services do not require a boarding fare or pass, and are available to the general public.
 Cambus also provides a demand-response transportation service, the Bionic Bus, for qualifying persons with disabilities.
 In addition, special transportation services are provided for many University activities, including athletic events and orientation.
 All vehicles are accessible to persons with disabilities.
-The Cambus Office is located on Stadium Drive immediately west of Kinnick Stadium.
+The Cambus Office is located in the West Campus Transportation Center immediately north of Kinnick Stadium.

 The purpose of the division of Fleet Services is to provide and manage vehicles for University use.
 Fleet Services achieves this by leasing vehicles to departments on a long-term basis or renting vehicles on a short-term basis.
-Fleet Services also has a vehicle maintenance facility, a fueling facility, and cell phone rental on a short-term basis.
-It is located at 155 West Harrison Street.
+Fleet Services also has a vehicle maintenance facility and a fueling facility, and rents I-PASS devices as well as GPS units for business use on a short-term basis.
+Fleet Services is located at 155 West Harrison Street.